 Last VCLA Winners: Class of 2021

 In their final year of operation, Leadership Victoria’s VCLAs highlighted exceptional community impact across Greater Victoria.
 These Victoria awards represented the organization’s last formal recognition of local leadership before closing in June 2022.
+Many of the 2021 honourees have since advanced in their careers and continue driving community impact across the region.

 Name | Organization | Role | Impact Area |